kneeraazon404/DotFiles/deploy_to_digital_ocean.md

 ## All that you need to Know for putting Django app to production from scratch ;)

+### Works on any vps based environment with linux

+### I mean why would you pick other than Debian/Ubuntu :D

 #### Prerequisites

 ## Create A Digital Ocean Droplet